AILab-hrbust/distribution-shift-predictor/README.md

 ## Key Points

-This paper proposes a universal Transformer architecture based on stationarization and de-stationarization to address the problem of distribution shift and information utilization bottleneck.
-It comprises two plug-and-play end-to-end training modules.
-Moving Normalization Kernel (MNK) is used to stationarize the input sequence of the Transformer, which enhances its predictability and reduces the number of parameters.
-Distribution Shift Predictor (DSP) explicitly models the dynamics of sequence distribution changes, enabling the approximation to the actual distributions for Transformer predictions.
+This paper starts by addressing the issue of performance degradation in Transformer when dealing with non-stationary sequences, aiming to enhance the predictive performance of the current Transformer approach.
+The proposed solution is a universal Transformer framework that can be aware of the dynamical changes of the input's distribution.
+It comprises two plug-and-play modules.
+The Moving Normalization Kernel (MNK) separates features expressing distribution shifts from the input sequence.
+The Distribution Shift Predictor (DSP) models the patterns of distribution shift through it.
 Implementation of these two modules is in the `./neuralforecast/models/dsp.py` and `./neuralforecast/models/mnk.py` folder.
 The overall structure's implementation is in the `./neuralforecast/models/patchtst_with_dsp.py` folder.
 ![alt text](https://github.com/Houyikai/distribution-shift-predictor/blob/main/pics/overall%20structure.png)